Pirates vs. Giants Player Props Betting Odds

 McCutchen Stats

-- Andrew McCutchen has collected 43 hits with six doubles, eight home runs and 25 walks.
-He has driven in 20 runs with five stolen bases.
+- Andrew McCutchen has six doubles, eight home runs, 26 walks and 20 RBI (44 total hits).
+He has stolen five bases.

 McCutchen Recent Games